Şehzade Mustafa (son of Suleiman the Magnificent): Succession question

-Mustafa was widely regarded as a strong contender for the throne.
+Mustafa was widely regarded as a strong contender for the Ottoman throne.
 As early as the late 1540s, a Venetian ambassador observed his esteemed martial prowess and the janissaries' fondness for him, presenting him as the universally preferred candidate for the next sultan.
 This assessment was reiterated by another Venetian ambassador in the early 1550s, just before Mustafa's demise.
 In two letters dispatched to Henry II of France in the autumn and winter of 1549, a French diplomat conveyed information about the sultan's illness in the summer of 1549.
 The diplomat discussed the possibility of the sultan's death and Mustafa ascending to the throne.
 Rumors suggested that due to the sultan's ailment, Mustafa was summoned to the army camp near Diyarbakır as a potential successor.
 However, the diplomat expressed skepticism, noting that Suleiman had deep affection for his other sons, and Mustafa's rise to power might jeopardise their lives, as they would be at his mercy and could face execution.

+The elderly sultan, grappling with health issues, opted for rest, delegating military campaigns to his viziers, possibly due to reluctance to leave the capital and a fear of succession wars even before his demise.
+The Habsburg ambassador Gerhard Veltwyck, toward the end of 1545, reported that Rüstem and other viziers were inclined towards a peace agreement due to the discord among Suleiman's sons.
+Both Veltwyck in February 1547 and the Habsburg ambassador in Istanbul, Malvezzi, in February 1550 reported Rüstem's intention to eliminate Mustafa, seeking to secure the throne for Selim.
+Hürrem, Mihrimah, and Rüstem collaborated to facilitate the accession of either Selim or Bayezid to the throne.
+Rüstem plotted against Mustafa, attempting to portray him as a Safavid ally.
+He forged Mustafa's seal, sending a deceptive letter to the Safavid ruler Tahmasp I, who unknowingly responded positively.
+Rüstem's men discovered the letter and delivered it to him.